microsoft/moaw/workshops/serverless-overview/workshop.md

 </details>

-### Connect the Web App (10 min)
+### Connect the Web App

 It's now time to connect the Azure Function which stand for a small API to upload your audio file and the Static Web App which is the front end of your application.
+The API Management (APIM) will be added in a future lab.

 <div class="task" data-title="Task">